gravitational/teleport/rfd/0105-headless-authentication.md

 This endpoint is used by Teleport clients to update headless login request state to approved or denied.

 It is only authorized authorized for the user who requested headless authentication.
-Additionally, when updating the state to `APROVED`, the client must provide a valid MFA challenge response for the user.
+Additionally, when updating the state to `APPROVED`, the client must provide a valid MFA challenge response for the user.
 An MFA challenge can be requested from the existing rpc `CreateAuthenticateChallenge`.

 #### `rpc GenerateUserCerts`